 UNC Health is an academic health system proudly affiliated with UNC School of Medicine and the University of North Carolina at Chapel Hill.
 UNC Medical Center, also known as UNC Hospitals is the 950+ bed hospital located in Chapel Hill, NC.
 UNC Health maintains its brand assets, including the master brand, all owned and affiliate hospital logos and other various logos and marks throughout the health care landscape.
 Detailed guidelines can be accessed at brand.unchealth.org.

-The following groups and initiatives are outside the University logo system and do not have a standardized unit logo or department logo: events, studies, campus-wide initiatives, revenue generators, groups funded outside of the University, alumni groups and student groups.
+The following groups and initiatives are outside the University logo system and do not have a standardized unit logo or department logo: events, studies, campus-wide initiatives, revenue generators, groups funded outside of the University, entities associated with University Ombuds, alumni groups and student groups.
 These groups and initiatives may create their own unique logo, which can be paired with the main University logo, or a unit or department logo, when appropriate.
 Custom logos cannot use elements from other trademarked logos.
 For more information on qualifying for a custom logo or for help designing a logo, or to seek approval for a custom logo that has already been created, contact UNC Creative.

 Official Marks vs. Artistic Representation